-- Parsonage Houses Fund; Diocesan Parsonages Fund - Only the income from endowment funds can be used, the capital must remain intact - Property without which the diocese couldn't function (Diocesan office) and houses held in the General Fund (suchas houses for the Archdeacons and a number of curates and self supporting - Restricted and designated funds include the SDF grant for multiply that will be spent over a number of years together with receipts from the sale of parsonages and closed churches which can only be used for specified purposes.
+1. Parsonage Houses Fund; Diocesan Parsonages Fund

+- 2. Only the income from endowment funds can be used, the capital must remain intact - 3.
+Property without which the diocese couldn't function (Diocesan office) and houses held in the General Fund (such as houses for the Archdeacons and a number of curates and self supporting ministers) - 4.
+Restricted and designated funds include the National grant for Multiply that will be spent over a number of years together with receipts from the sale of parsonages and closed churches which can only be used for specific purposes and a suplus on the pension scheme.